PranavKambhampati/CSE151GroupProject/README.md

 ### Second Model

 We received feedback from our last model about our training and testing data split and we fixed this by manually splitting the data based on the first 80% for the training and the second 20% for the testing data.
 We did this instead of the randomize split we had before.
+This ensures that we aren't using future values to predict past values.

 #### Where does our model fit in the fitting graph?